xzl01/ghc/docs/users_guide/packages.rst

     ``libHSfoo.a``
         The name of the library on Unix and Windows (mingw) systems.
-        Note that we don't support building dynamic libraries of Haskell code on Unix systems.

     ``HSfoo.dll``
         The name of the dynamic library on Windows systems (optional).